lipemat/js-boilerplate/README.md

 The app will automatically detect any packages in your `package.json` which do not support ES5 and add them to the list of files that Babel will transform into ES5 code.

-If you have a package which has a dependency which does not support ES5, you will need to add it to a `es6Modules` key in your `package.json` to have it transformed.
+If you have a package, which has a dependency, which does not support ES5, you will need to add it to a `es6Modules` key in your `package.json` to have it transformed.

 **Example**